The game has 72 stones, with a total of six colors and six symbols. There are two stones for each combination of color and symbol.

 The bottom-right panel displays the remaining stones (not including the one you are about to place).

-Ishido was invented in 1989 by Michael Feinberg, and the original Macintosh program was written by him, Ian Gilman, and Michael Sandige.
-It has been abandoned by its copyright owner, and is now public domain.
+Ishido was invented in 1989 by Michael Feinberg, and the original Macintosh program was written by Ian Gilman.
+See Ian’s web page for more details and downloads of other versions.
+The “Shaman” stone set is from the original Macintosh program.

-This version was implemented from scratch by me, Andrew Birrell.
-Copyright © 2008
+This implementation was created from scratch by me, Andrew Birrell.